HydroSausager/PyMailSniper/README.md

                            Email address of compromised user
      -p PASSWORD, --password PASSWORD
                            Password of compromised user
-     -a, --absolute        Print folders tree instead of absolute paths if arg is present
-     -c, --count           Print count of child folders and email if present
+     -a, --absolute        Print folders absolute paths instead tree if arg is present -c, --count           Print count of child folders and email if present

    ```